 Author’s comments on the State party’s observations on admissibility

-5.1 In letter dated 31 January 2016, the author submitted his comments to the State party’s observations on admissibility.
+5.1 In a letter dated 31 January 2016, the author submitted his comments to the State party’s observations on admissibility.
 He maintains that his rights under article 14 (d) and (e), 19 and 21 of the Covenant were violated.
 He reiterates that he was charged with refusal to obey lawful orders of a law enforcement officer in order to prevent him from complaining further to the United Nations.
 He argues that his actions did not cause any threat to public safety, that he did not bite anyone or that he did not obstruct passing traffic.
 He was at the scene as a journalist, carried a valid press ID and had a video camera in his hands.

 5.2 With regard to the exhaustion of domestic remedies, he notes that a request to the Prosecutor General for a supervisory review cannot be considered an effective remedy.
 In Filatova and Kuzmintsev, mentioned by the State party in its submission, Filatova’s rights have not been restored and she has not been paid legal costs.
 The new ruling by a domestic court did not provide for a mechanism to restore the plaintiffs’ rights.
 In addition, the akimat of Almaty city refused to pay moral and material damages to the plaintiffs, or to punish the employee responsible for the unlawful ban on a hunger strike by the plaintiffs in the case.
 Therefore, the author submits that the State party’s use of the above-mentioned case as an example is inappropriate.